AFadhluddin/kyra-test/README.md

 ## Overview

 Kyra is a full-stack application featuring a Python-based backend (FastAPI) and a modern React frontend.
-It is designed to provide a chat interface powered by Retrieval-Augmented Generation (RAG), with user authentication, data ingestion, and document retrieval capabilities.
+It is designed to provide a chat interface powered by Retrieval-Augmented Generation (RAG), with user authentication, data ingestion, document retrieval, and advanced analytics capabilities.
 The system is modular, scalable, and easy to extend.

 ---